Asthma attack can be life threatening

 - (TOP TIP) you could also get the child to sit on the floor using a wall as support and by raising the knees slightly so they resemble a lazy W, this is a great position and a comfortable one too, you can always put a cushion under the knees for added comfort.

 - Hand the child their asthma puffer with the spacer (if available) and help them to take 2 puffs of Salbutamol.

 - If no improvement is noticed, then get the child to continue to take 2 more puffs every 2 minutes up to a maximum of 10 puffs.

 - Improvement should be noticed quite quickly once the Salbutamol as started working, keep reassuring the child and remain calm yourself after such a scary incident for you both.

-Children tend to feel better after a couple of puffs, they still need to be kept calm and reassured, and after a while, if all is well they can continue with activities.
+Children tend to feel better after a couple of puffs and they still need to be kept calm and reassured for a while after the asthma attack, if all is well they can continue with activities.

 Asthma is a very common condition that can become life threatening really quickly if not dealt with, many sufferers live a normal life with this condition and with self-medication successfully manage it too.
 An Asthma attack can happen anywhere so if you witness an attack remember reassurance and a calming nature will help the suffer more than you think.